RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>3</sup> He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.
 <sup>4</sup> Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou [art] with me; thy rod and thy staff they comfort me.
 <sup>5</sup> Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.
-<sup>6</sup> Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD for ever .
+<sup>6</sup> Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD for ever.
 ## Chapter 24

 <sup>1</sup> «A Psalm of David.» The earth [is] the LORD’S, and the fulness thereof; the world, and they that dwell therein.